 Whitelist files can be dragged into the dropzone, indicated by a blue plus sign, or clicking in the dropzone will open a file selector dialog allowing a file to be loaded from the local filesystem.

 Selecting OK will perform validation on the whitelist.
-Only validated whitelists may be stored by the Anchore Engine.
+Only validated whitelists may be stored by Anchore Enterprise.

 Copying a Whitelist